Study Tools

 Apartheid was imposed in South Africa shortly after the publication of Cry, the Beloved Country, Paton became one of the leading voices among white South Africans in opposition to the apartheid laws.

-Explore a full plot summary, an in-depth analysis of Stephen Kumalo, and explanations of important quotes from Cry, the Beloved Country.
+Read the full book summary, an in-depth character analysis of Stephen Kumalo, and explanations of important quotes from Cry, the Beloved Country.